fooeyround/Configured/README.md

 **disableNether** - Toggle the functionality of nether portals for all players.

 **disablePVP** - An online alternative to the pvp setting in server.properties, set that to true to make this rule effective.

 **itemDespawnAge** - By default minecraft sets this to 5 minutes, or 6000 ticks.
-Set the item despawn age *in ticks*.
+Set the item despawn age *in ticks*

+**simulationDistance** - Set the server's simulation distance on the fly.

+**viewDistance** - Set the server's view distance on the fly.

+**maxPlayers** - Set the max player count on the fly.

+**maxPlayersFakeListing** - Set the max player count in the server listing and /list command; does not affect real max player count.

+**spawnProtection** - Set the server's overworld spawn protection on the fly.

+**forceEnableCommandBlock** - enable command blocks no matter the setting in server.properties.

+**disableMonsterSpawning** - enable peaceful like hostile mob spawning. (spawning is always disabled if in peaceful or set as such in server.properties).